twolfson/if-i-were-to-build-a-startup-web-app/README.md

     - ESLint and prettier do a fantastic job of ensuring common formatting and no accidental errors being introduced, definitely use these if you can
 - Development Tools (e.g. Stellar)
     - Stellar is wonderful for snapshotting the DB to iterate on for a feature, then going back to `main` without hiccups
+    - [LiveReload CLI][] is very powerful for updating HTML and CSS after you modify it, without that pesky mouse move + click (adds up a lot)
+    - `runserver_plus` in Django extensions is very handy for `--print-sql` and such
+    - Poetry is wonderful for tracking dependency versions
 - History and auditing
+        - I could also talk about virtualenvwrapper being great, but Poetry removes the need for that =)
     - django-simple-history is fantastic for getting auditable history (e.g. who/what) without getting too much in the way =D
     - There is some elbow grease needed to enforce the convention, but it pays dividends in its investment
 - Admin tooling